sigp/serenity-benches/README.md

 	- Only worry about optimizations that save >10% running time.
 	- Don't be radical with restructuring -- keep it simple.
 - The copied-as-is-from-spec, non-optimized version took 7+ seconds for a state transition.
-We have it down to .38 seconds and I suspect there's still room for optimisation.
-Especially if you're more radical with design changes.
+We have it down to .38 seconds and I know there's still room for optimisation, especially if you're more radical with design changes.
 	This certainly doesn't represent a "best effort" approach to optimisation.
 - Our optimisations are currently focussed towards an all-vaildators-active scenario -- we will likely need to adjust our optimisations to suit a more